Est 1994, Sydney's oldest tourism website

 Fort Denison, which can be seen from Mrs Macquaries Seat, was used in the early days of settlement as a place of punishment and confinement for the convict population.
 During the mid 19th century a fort was built on the island to protect Sydney Harbour.

-If you want to do it a little more formally then join a tour group.
-There are two tours daily to Fort Denison and tours can be booked by visiting the Sydney Harbour National Park Information Centre, located in Cadmans Cottage at The Rocks or by ringing +61 2 9253 0888
+There are two tours daily to Fort Denison and tours can be booked by visiting the Sydney Harbour National Park Information Centre, located in Cadmans Cottage at The Rocks or by phoning (02) 9253 0888 (int) 61 2 9253 0888.

 Selected Hop-On Hop-Off Cruises stop at Fort Denison.
 Entrance Fees apply.